 Teenage Counseling Services in Fairfax, VA

-The Newport Academy teenage counseling & outpatient program in Fairfax, Virginia, is tailored for teens who are experiencing anxiety, depression, or other mental health concerns, and who may also be falling behind in their academic and social-emotional progress as a result.
+The Newport Academy teenage counseling and outpatient program in Fairfax, Virginia, is tailored for teens who are experiencing anxiety, depression, PTSD, or other disorders.
+We also provide specialized care for neurodivergent adolescents with mental health concerns.
 Through a comprehensive, evidence-based plan tailored for each individual and incorporating a robust family therapy counseling component, we help teens and families reestablish a solid foundation for thriving.

 Learn more about our outpatient programming, including our levels of care, our clinical model, and our academic differentiators.